More than This (Peter Gabriel song): Release

 Philippe Ascoli, who served as the managing director for Virgin UK when Up was released, said in an interview published in October 2002 that "More Than This" would be the second single released from the album after "The Barry Williams Show".
 He commented that "More Than This" would be primarily promoted on BBC Radio 2 "and other adult stations".
 Music Week reviewed the single in its 21 December 2002 edition of the magazine, which covered music scheduled for release between 30 December 2002 and 6 January 2003.
 The publication said that it was "arguably the standout track" from Up and served as "a return to the sleepy, organic textures of old, punctuated by a crystal-clear voice".

 The single artwork was a photo taken by NASA.
 Marc Bessant, who designed the single art, received a book from Gabriel titled Full Moon, which featured over 30,000 negative images from the Apollo 11 moon landing.
 From those images, Bessant selected a picture of a footprint on the moon's surface.
 In the liner notes of Up, Susan Derge's photo Hermetica was included instead, which depicts nine objects resembling buttons in a circular formation.

+"More Than This" was serviced to US adult album alternative radio stations for the week of 11 November 2002.
+By the end of the month, it was the most added song in that format according to Radio & Records.
+It debuted on the Radio & Records Triple A listing at No. 27, having received a total of 157 plays from 27 adult album alternative radio stations during the week of 11 December 2002, for a total of 1,562,700 audience gross impressions.
+For the week dated 28 December 2002, the song debuted and peaked at No. 20 on the Billboard 'Adult Alternative Airplay chart.